TeamHeka/medkit/docs/examples/brat_io.md

 You can choose which medkit annotations and attributes to keep in the resulting Brat collection.
 By default, since its `anns_labels` and `attrs` are set to `None`, all annotations and attributes will be in the generated file.

+If you also want to include the segments in the brat collection, the parameter `ignore_segments` can be set to `False`.
 +++

 **Automatic configuration of annotations**
 +++
-Brat is actually controlling the configuration with text-based configuration files.
+> Brat is actually controlling the configuration with text-based configuration files.
 It uses four types, but only the annotation types configuration is necessary (cf: [brat configuration](https://brat.nlplab.org/configuration.html)).

 To facilitate integration and ensure correct visualisation, medkit automatically generates an `annotation.conf` for each collection.